a) The fourth act

 It was an uncomfortable process, and he took it deadly seriously.
 He started working right away with an acting coach in Michigan, at the university.
 When he got to Budapest, he had another body movement coach.
 He didn't really talk to the crew at all while they were doing the makeup.

-For Mayan, it would appear as if Bobroczkyil would turn it on.
+For Mahan, it would appear as if Bobroczkyil would turn it on.

-it was as all of a sudden, he became Boris Karloff from Frankenstein.
+It was as all of a sudden, for Mahan nd Chris Swift, became Boris Karloff from Frankenstein when Karloff as Frankenstein’s Monster walked through the door backwards.

 He pulled off a performance that was as good as any creature performer that anyone had ever seen and so Mahan was so proud of him.